fernanucm/PLBASIC/README.md

 * `MPRINT [str or x[, or ; [etc…]]]`
   The same as `PRINT` but with output to the memorandum memory.

-* Error messages. (`TODO`)
+* Original error messages (`TODO`).
+  Currently, lexical, syntactic and run-time error messages are raised, but they do not match the original ones.

 ## 3. Implementation

 ### 3.1.
 The Interpreter

-As already said at the beginning, the interpreter is based on the (great) implementation and some guidelines of [`victorlagerkvist`](https://prologomenon.wordpress.com/2020/10/25/writing-a-basic-interpreter-part-1/).
+As already said at the beginning, the interpreter is based on the (great) implementation and some guidelines of [`victorlagerkvist`](https://prologomenon.wordpress.com/2020/10/25/writing-a-basic-interpreter-part-1/) [1].
 The reader is advised to first read his blog before continuing this.
-Its code is located at [Gist](https://gist.github.com/Joelbyte/a62ad46e2941dc1006cc153b2b63c1ec).
+Its code is located at [Gist](https://gist.github.com/Joelbyte/a62ad46e2941dc1006cc153b2b63c1ec) [2].

+Basically, [1] defines a `comp` object as a SWI-Prolog dict data structure holding several named arguments:  program, memory, instruction counter, stack, and status.
+Here, some other arguments have been added, which will be commented along this section.

-PLBASIC adds several improvements with respect to that:
+#### PLBASIC improvements with respect to Prolog BASIC 0.1

 * Module system.
 * Lexer.
+Implemented with EDCG's with two purposes: hide both the list of codes, and the line and column numbers used for error reporting.
 * Parser.
+Implemented with DCG's it might be implemented with EDCG's as well.
+* Error reporting in parsing and running programs.
+The new named argument `runline` for the `comp` object has been added to report the line for the statement being executed.
 * Resizeable screen.
+With a default screen 10 column wide and 4 line height, this tiny dimensions can be enlarged to better display results and listings.
+The screen is implemented as an additional named argument in the dict for the `comp` object.
+Also, the named argument `cursor` has been added to hold the current line and column where the cursor is located, as a term `lc(Line, Column)`.
-* Multiple sentences in a line.
-Require a new line numbering: Line-StatementNumber.
+* Multiple sentences in a line separated by colons.
+This requires a new line numbering: LineNumber-StatementNumber.
+In particular, several statements are allowed in `IF` statements.
-* Functions in expressions.
+* `ELSE` statements.
+However, this is unsupported in Seiko Data 2000.
 * Evaluation of Boolean and string expressions.
 * Floats (`float`/3) and fractionals (`frac`/2) are identified, though both are treated as floats.
 * Expressions in `GOTO` statements.
-* Several statements are allowed in `IF` statements.
-* `ELSE` statements.
-However, this is unsupported in Seiko Data 2000.
 * Logical operators `AND`, `OR` and `NOT`.
+* `GOTO` and `GOSUB` to a non-existent line number `L`.
+As in [3], a jump like this ends in the next line to `L`.
-* Augmented supported instruction set.
+* Augmented supported instruction set (almost complete with respecto to [3]).
 Including in particular:
   * `DATA` and `RESTORE`.
+For this, the new named argument `data` is added to the `comp` object, storing the address of the current data to read (Line-Statement-Element).
+  * `LIST`.
+Program listings are reconstructed from the internal representation of the program.
+To reconstruct a `REM` statement, the original remark is kept as an argument of this statement.
+  * `ON` `expr` `GOTO`/`GOSUB` ...
+* Test suite.
+Having the file `basic.pl` consulted, the goal `basic:test` starts testing.
+* Color themes.
 * Bug fixes:
   * `NEXT` test was incorrect.
 In addition to the comment already at the web page, it only worked for ascending `FOR` indexes.

+The `comp` object also includes the named argument `source`, which stores the program source: either a file name or a list of codes for the BASIC program.

-PLBASIC lacks with respect to [1]:
+#### PLBASIC lacks with respect to Prolog BASIC 0.1

 * A low-level binary arithmetic for floating point operations.
   Instead, Prolog floating point arithmetic is used.
 Results are truncated to conform with the precision of the Seiko Data/UC 2000.

-PLBASIC deviates from [1] in:
+#### PLBASIC deviations from Prolog BASIC 0.1

-- Input/Ouput arguments such as `CompIn` and `CompOut` rewritten as `CompIn`-`CompOut` instead of DCG for state passing (DCG led to cumbersome writings with `{}` and troublesomes with accessing the state).
+* Input/Ouput arguments such as `CompIn` and `CompOut` rewritten as `CompIn`-`CompOut` instead of DCG for state passing (DCG led to cumbersome writings with `{}` and troublesomes with accessing the state).
   However, a better approach would be to use ECDG with a customized accumulator, similar to what is used in the lexer.
-- Functions.
+* Functions.
   PLBASIC benefits from representing a function argument with a logical variable, simplifying the implementation and avoiding placing frames in the heap.
-- Array elements are not reset when declaring the array with `DIM`; instead, each element is reset for the first read access.
+* Array elements are not reset when declaring the array with `DIM`; instead, each element is reset for the first read access.
+* Line numbers are not labeled with the type (always `int`).
+  Since a label is composed of the line and statement numbers, this saves space and makes it more readable.

+#### Comments about the current design

+* Given that an implementation for the next line has been developed (which was needed to calculate the jump to a non-existing line number) the next line attached to each program statemente could be omitted.
+  However, from a performance point of view, it is better to have it precalculated.

+#### TODO list

+* Compile the DLL containing a call to Windows kbhit in order to emulate `$INKEY`.
+* Mimic error reporting.
+* Emulate the whole system, not only the execution of BASIC programs.
+* DCG/EDCG combined with tabling might avoid termination problems with left recursive grammars.
+  May this combo augment performance?

+[//]: # (### 3.2.
+The Debugger)

+[//]: # (* Renumbering tool.)

 ## References